How Junior Ranking Work

 |Regional Events||Regional Closed|

 |Bronze Events||Sanctioned Events / County Closed|

 1 The use of 7 events is a result of England Squash & Racketball’s close work with some of the leading experts in junior athlete development.
 Whilst players are welcome to play in as many events as they wish the above will enable juniors to plan their schedule properly and select events for both ranking and training purposes.?

 2 Silver Events carry more points and are designed to attract higher ranked players.
 Draw sizes will be limited in these events and acceptance will be based on England Squash ranking.
-ESF Super Series events will also fall into this category – however all draws in Super Series events will be treated as a maximum of a 32 draw.
+Foreign ESF Super Series events will no longer be classed as ranking tournaments.